eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 Alternatively, `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat` can be executed in any shell to setup all the paths for compilation.

 !!! attention
-    We require a Windows SDK Version of at least 10.0.18362.0.
+    A Windows SDK Version of at least `10.0.18362.0` is required.

 ## Build with CMake